johannschopplich/nuxt-prepare/docs/guide/example-env-validation.md

 Using a schema validation library like [zod](https://github.com/colinhacks/zod) lets us validate if all environment variables are set correctly.

-Since Nuxt reads the environment variables at build time from the local `.env` file, we can validate them in our prepare script:
+Since Nuxt reads the environment variables at build time from the local `.env` file, you can validate them in a prepare script:

 ```ts
 // `server.prepare.ts`